Frosty704/mods-eyetrackvr/README.md

 ## 200mm OV2640
 [160 DEGREE 200MM night vision](https://www.aliexpress.com/item/3256803720134565.html)

-<sup>mine still had the ir filters on unfortunately, so do keep in mind sometimes ali ships them with them on and you should be prepared to remove them.
-Luckily the lens cap was loose on this one so it wasn't hard.</sup>
+mine still had the ir filters on unfortunately, so do keep in mind sometimes ali ships them with them on and you should be prepared to remove them.
+Luckily the lens cap was loose on this one so it wasn't hard.
+[Here](https://www.youtube.com/watch?v=QYH-FWvDbDc) is a tutorial on how to do that